RockwellShah/bitnote/README.md

 - **Frontend**: Pure HTML/CSS/JS — no frameworks, under 1MB
 - **Backend**: Smart contracts written in Solidity hosted on the Avalanche blockchain (C-Chain)
 - **Encryption**: AES-256 using the WebCrypto API, with a browser-based zero-knowledge architecture that supports full offline mode
+- **Loading**: The core portions of the app load directly from the blockchain itself for stronger levels of decentralization and security

+---

+### ♾️ Forever Machine

+One of the eventual goals of BitNote is to create a "Forever Machine" - an app that can live directly on the blockchain and do its job without fear of ever disappearing.
+Ultimately, BitNote is a protocol, not a company.
+The system is designed to minimize points of failure and to last for many years.

 ---